 What is 'normal' for a baby's temperature?

-The NHS states that a baby’s body temperature should range between 36.4 and 37.5 degrees celsius.
+The NHS states that a baby’s body temperature should be approximately 36.4 degrees Celsius.
 Temperature does vary slightly from child to child so it’s a good idea to note down your baby’s temperature when they’re well, so that you know what their ‘normal’ body temperature is.
-A temperature of 38.0 degrees celsius or more in a baby under three months of age, and 38.5 degrees celsius or more in older infants is considered significantly high.
-According to the NHS, in general, a temperature above 37.5 degrees celsius is considered to be a fever.* More specifically, a temperature of 38.0 degrees celsius or more in a child under five is considered to be a fever.
+A temperature of 38.0 degrees Celsius or more in a child under five is considered to be a fever.

 As always, get in touch with a GP or healthcare professional if you’re concerned.